 Somewhat related, I seem to recall the automatic rule specifying an IP address but also only a /32 subnet last time I checked it.

-#3 Updated by Erik Fonnesbeck over 8 years ago
+#3 Updated by Erik Fonnesbeck almost 9 years ago

 Any particular reason you set this to feedback?
 I'm fairly sure the issue is not fully resolved by just that one commit, which is why I did not change the status. (though that is only a guess; I have not tested it to be sure that it does not resolve this)

-#5 Updated by Jim Pingle about 8 years ago
+#5 Updated by Jim Pingle over 8 years ago

 The internal automatic rule is wrong as well.
 Regardless of how many clients you have, the outbound NAT rule it makes when set on automatic doesn't have a subnet mask, so only the first connected client gets NAT applied when trying to reach the Internet from behind the PPTP connection.